dougeby/IntuneDocs/InTuneDocs/DeployUse/whats-coming-in-intune.md

 In step two of the Create Notification Rule Wizard, select the device groups which the rule will target.
 This step, “select device groups”, is being removed from the Intune Console.

 The preliminary timeline for this change is as follows:
-•	In June, 2016, new tenants will not see step two of the Create Notification Rule Wizard.
+- In June, 2016, new tenants will not see step two of the Create Notification Rule Wizard.
 Exiting tenants are unaffected.
-•	Around August, 2016, some existing tenants will not see the “select device groups” in the wizard.
+- Around August, 2016, some existing tenants will not see the “select device groups” in the wizard.
-•	Around October, 2016, we expect that all tenants will not see the “select device groups” in the wizard.
+- Around October, 2016, we expect that all tenants will not see the “select device groups” in the wizard.

 <!---	TFS 1278864--->
+**Changes in support for the iOS Company Portal app.**
+In the coming months, there will be an update for the Microsoft Intune Company Portal app for iOS that will only support devices running iOS 8.0 or later.
+Users won’t be able to enroll new devices running versions below iOS 8.0.
+Enrolled devices running versions below iOS 8.0 will continue to be managed and will, for a limited time, be able to continue using the Company Portal app.
+However, devices must be on iOS 8.0 or later to access the latest versions of the Company Portal app.
+We encourage you to notify users to update to iOS 8.0 or later to take full advantage of new Intune features.